Kenichirō Sasae

-Kenichiro Sasae (佐々江 賢一郎, Sasae Ken'ichirō) is a retired Japanese diplomat who served as Vice Minister for Foreign Affairs from 2010 - 2012 and Japan's ambassador to the United States from 2012 - 2018.
+Kenichiro Sasae (佐々江 賢一郎, Sasae Ken'ichirō) is a retired Japanese diplomat who served as Vice Minister for Foreign Affairs from 2010 to 2012 and Japan's ambassador to the United States from 2012 to 2018.
 He is currently President of the Japan Institute of International Affairs.

 Career

+Kenichiro Sasae was born on 25 September 1951 in Kurashiki, Okayama Prefecture.
+In his youth he was an avid reader of the works of Ryotaro Shiba and aspired to become a novelist himself, but he abandoned this idea as a student.
+Sasae studied law at the University of Tokyo and joined the Ministry of Foreign Affairs in April 1974 after graduating.

+After joining the Ministry he was sent to the United States to further his education at Swarthmore College.
+His early career included a posting at the embassy to the United States and various internal positions in ministry.
+He became a counsellor at the embassy to the United Kingdom in 1993, and served concurrently as a research associate at the International Institute for Strategic Studies in London.
+The following year he was assigned as counsellor to the permanent mission in Geneva while also serving as special adviser to Sadako Ogata, the United Nations High Commissioner for Refugees.
-Sasae joined the Japanese Ministry of Foreign Affairs in April 1974 and served in a number of key diplomatic positions dealing with Japan's foreign policy toward Asia, including as Director of the Northeast Asia Division and Director-General of the Asian and Oceania Affairs Bureau.
-He served as the Vice Minister for Foreign Affairs from August 2010 until his appointment as Japanese ambassador to the United States in September 2012.

-Sasae served as Deputy Director-General of Asian and Oceanian Affairs Bureau of the Japanese Ministry of Foreign Affairs, and was representative of Japan during the six-party talks to find a peaceful resolution to the security concerns as a result of the North Korean nuclear weapons program.
-On 19 August 2012, as Vice Foreign Minister, Sasae stated that the protests made by China are "unacceptable" and voiced regret over anti-Japanese protests in China.
+He later served in a number of key diplomatic positions dealing with Japan's foreign policy toward Asia, including as Director of the Northeast Asia Division and Director-General of the Asian and Oceania Affairs Bureau.
+He was representative of Japan during the six-party talks to find a peaceful resolution to the security concerns as a result of the North Korean nuclear weapons program.
+Sasae was appointed Administrative Vice Minister for Foreign Affairs in August 2010.
+That month he voiced regret over anti-Japanese protests in China in relation to the Senkaku Islands dispute.